 Colleges and universities also must do their part to enroll and retain students through those critical first months.

-CPE will work with campuses to increase recruitment of individuals historically excluded or underrepresented in higher education, including workingage adults balancing careers and families.
+CPE will work with campuses to increase recruitment of traditionalage students, as well as workingage adults balancing careers and families.
 We will streamline and digitize admission processes and materials to the greatest extent possible.
 Predictive analytics can help pinpoint at-risk students and better target intervention strategies.